AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 The original Hadoop Distributed File System (HDFS) uses many local disks on the cluster.
 HDInsight uses blobs in Azure Storage.
 Azure Storage is a robust, general-purpose storage solution that integrates seamlessly with HDInsight.
 Through an HDFS interface, the full set of components in HDInsight can operate directly on structured or unstructured data stored in blobs.
 Storing data in Azure Storage helps you safely delete the HDInsight clusters that are used for computation without losing user data.

-> [AZURE.WARNING]
+> [!WARNING]
 > HDInsight only supports __General purpose__ Azure Storage accounts.
 It does not currently support the __Blob storage__ account type.

 During configuration, you must specify an Azure Storage account and a blob container on the Azure Storage account.
 Some creation processes require the Azure Storage account and the blob container to be created beforehand.
 The blob container is used as the default storage location by the cluster.
 Optionally, you can specify additional Azure Storage accounts (linked storage) that the cluster can access.
 The cluster can also access any blob containers that are configured with full public read access or public read access for blobs only.
-For more information, see [Manage access to Azure storage resources](/documentation/articles/storage-manage-access-to-resources/).
+For more information, see [Manage access to Azure storage resources](../storage/storage-manage-access-to-resources.md).

 ![HDInsight storage](./media/hdinsight-provision-clusters/HDInsight.storage.png)

-> [AZURE.NOTE]
+> [!NOTE]
 > A blob container provides a grouping of a set of blobs as shown in the following image.

 ![Azure blob](./media/hdinsight-provision-clusters/Azure.blob.storage.jpg)

 We do not recommend that you use the default blob container for storing business data.
 Deleting the default blob container after each use to reduce storage cost is a good practice.
 Note that the default container contains application and system logs.
 Make sure to retrieve the logs before deleting the container.

-> [AZURE.WARNING]
+> [!WARNING]
 > Sharing one blob container for multiple clusters is not supported.

-For more information on using a secondary Azure Storage account, see [Using Azure Storage with HDInsight](/documentation/articles/hdinsight-hadoop-use-blob-storage/).
+For more information on using a secondary Azure Storage account, see [Using Azure Storage with HDInsight](./hdinsight-hadoop-use-blob-storage.md).

 ### Location (region)
 The HDInsight cluster and its default storage account must be located at the same Azure location.

-For a list of supported regions, check the **Listed Region** part on [HDInsight pricing](/pricing/details/hdinsight/).
+For a list of supported regions, check the **Listed Region** part on [HDInsight pricing](https://www.azure.cn/pricing/details/hdinsight/).

 ### <a name="cluster-tiers"></a> Node pricing tiers
 Customers are billed for the usage of those nodes for the duration of the cluster's life.
 Billing starts when a cluster is created and stops when the cluster is deleted.
 Clusters can't be de-allocated or put on hold.

 Different cluster types have different node types, numbers of nodes, and node sizes.
 For example, a Hadoop cluster type has two *head nodes* and a default of four *data nodes*, while a Storm cluster type has two *Nimbus nodes*, three *ZooKeeper nodes*, and a default of four *supervisor nodes*.
 The cost of HDInsight clusters is determined by the number of nodes and the virtual machines sizes for the nodes.
 For example, if you know that you will be performing operations that need a lot of memory, you might want to select a compute resource with more memory.
 For learning purposes, we recommend that you use one data node.
-For more information about HDInsight pricing, see [HDInsight pricing](/pricing/details/hdinsight/).
+For more information about HDInsight pricing, see [HDInsight pricing](https://www.azure.cn/pricing/details/hdinsight/).

-> [AZURE.NOTE]
+> [!NOTE]
 > The cluster size limit varies among Azure subscriptions.
 Contact billing support to increase the limit.
 ><p>
 > The nodes that your cluster uses do not count as virtual machines because the virtual machine images used for the nodes are an implementation detail of the HDInsight service.
 The compute cores used by the nodes do count against the total number of compute cores available to your subscription.
 When you create an HDInsight cluster, you can see the number of available cores and the cores that will be used by the cluster in the summary section of the **Node Pricing Tiers** blade.